graftapp/graftapp.github.io/index.md

                     </p>
                     <div class="content">
                         <p>
-                            You can sign up for Graft and use Standard plan without a credit card.
+                            You can sign up for Graft and use the Standard plan without a credit card.
                         </p>
                     </div>